BRIDLE YOUR TONGUE (Part 2)

 It is the nature or content of the heart that defines and influences the tongue.
 If the heart is good, the tongue also will be good; but if the heart is evil, the tongue also will be evil.

-The Scripture testifies, “A good man out of the good treasure of his heart brings forth good; and an evil man out of the evil treasure of his heart brings forth evil.
+The Lord Jesus said, “A good man out of the good treasure of his heart brings forth good; and an evil man out of the evil treasure of his heart brings forth evil.
 For out of the abundance of the heart his mouth speaks.”
 (Luke 6:45 NKJV).

 At the new or spiritual birth, you received a new heart (Eze.
 36:26, Heb.
 10:16).
 However, it is your responsibility to guard your new heart with all diligence and fill your mind constantly with “whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report…” (Philip.
 4:8 NKJV).